 The Low Transportation Cost Index and Transit Trips Index are used to measure access to transportation within a location.
 The Low Transportation Cost Index measures access to low-cost transportation services, and the Transit Trips Index measures how often residents take transit trips.
-The Index scores range from 0-100.
-A higher score correlates to greater transportation access.
+Scores range from 0 to 100.
+A higher score correlates to better transportation access.